Falcons take on Grizzlies on May 1 at Falcon Field.

 Falcons take on Shockers March 26-27 and Rebels March 29-31.

-Kazlausky, known as "Coach Kaz" is a 1991 Academy graduate and has logged six years as an assistant coach at the Academy.
+Kazlausky, known as "Coach Kaz" is a 1991 Academy graduate and has also logged six years as an assistant coach at the Academy.
 He is the first Academy graduate to become head baseball coach at Air Force and was the program's first military coach since 1988.

 Kazlausky retired with the rank of major after 20 years of meritorious service with the U.S. Air Force.
 As the interim head coach in 2011, Kazlausky led the Falcons to a 19-36 overall record, leading the program to the most wins since 2002.
 The 19 wins were also the second-most in school history against Division I opponents and the most Division I wins by a first-year head coach at the Academy.